ogzugru/shortestPathwithObstaclesByKnight/README.md

- school project

 # Algorithm that finds the shortest path of knight's tour

 In the board, there are many obstacles represented as tree (T).
 Task is that reach to target which is only gold in board by Knight in shortest path.